-Cosmetic treatments
+Cosmetic Treatments

-20. A registrant who chooses to offer non-surgical cosmetic procedures should apply the same standards to this aspect of their work as when carrying out dental treatment.
-The PCC should do likewise and apply the same standards to the registrant's conduct and performance when considering a case relating to non-surgical cosmetic procedures as they would have done if the allegations related to dentaltreatment.
+26. A registrant who chooses to offer non-surgical cosmetic procedures should apply the same standards to this aspect of their work as when carrying out dental treatment.
+The PCC should do likewise and apply the same standards to the Registrant's conduct and performance when considering a case relating to non-surgical cosmetic procedures as they would have done if the allegations related to dental treatment.